theoapp/theo-docs/docs/theo-agent/installation.rst

 4.5.
 Manual install with OpenSSH older than 6.9
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-    OpenSSH older than 6.9 does not accept arguments to the `AuthorizedKeysCommand` option, so you must use the default values:
+    OpenSSH older than 6.9 does not support passing arguments to the command set with `AuthorizedKeysCommand`, you must use the default values:

     Create a ``config.yml`` file in */etc/theo-agent/config.yml*: